krishraghuram/contribook/computernetworks/application.rst

 .. todo::
 	Expand DHCP

 Most of us never set Static IP Addresses.
 We connect to a wifi network, and everything just works.

 All thanks to DHCP - Dynamic Host Configuration Protocol.

-Unless you are going to be setting up your own DHCP server - you only need a rudimentary understanding of DHCP.

 We have decided to take a leaf from the book of mathematicians and leave DHCP as an exercise to the reader.

 Search online, find some content, and learn yourself.